Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability: Examples

 Similarly, assume that $t(y)$ has variance at most $\sigma_y^2$, and that the conditional distribution $\psi(y,\eta)$ for any fixed $y$ has variance at most $\sigma_\eta^2$, then $\psi(y,\eta)$ has variance at most $\sigma^2$ such that $\sigma^2 = \sigma_y^2 + \sigma_\eta^2$.
 Thus, we can obtain a rate $\eps_{n,\delta} \in \O(\sigma(\sfrac{1}{n^{1/2-\beta}})\sqrt{\sfrac{1}{\delta}})$ for $n$ independent samples and $O( n^{2\beta})$ basis functions, where $\beta \in (0,1/2)$.

-\end{theorem} As comparison, the rates with original data \citep{honorio2014unified} are $\O(\sigma_y(\sfrac{1}{n^{1/2-\beta}})\sqrt{\log{\sfrac{1}{\delta}}})$ and $\O(\sigma_y(\sfrac{1}{n^{1/2-\beta}})\sqrt{\sfrac{1}{\delta}})$ respectively.
+\end{theorem} As comparison, the rates with original data \cite{honorio2014unified} are $\O(\sigma_y(\sfrac{1}{n^{1/2-\beta}})\sqrt{\log{\sfrac{1}{\delta}}})$ and $\O(\sigma_y(\sfrac{1}{n^{1/2-\beta}})\sqrt{\sfrac{1}{\delta}})$ respectively.

 \paragraph{Data Irrecoverability.} In the case of nonparametric generalized regression with fixed design, we can perturb the data $y$ in the same way as for generalized linear models with fixed design.
-Therefore, Theorem \ref{thm:GLM_pri} also holds for the nonparametric generalized regression.
+Therefore, Theorems~\ref{thm:GLM_pri} and \ref{thm:GLM_priext} also holds for the nonparametric generalized regression.